PunchThrough/bean-docs/src/features/virtual-serial.md

 There are many communication protocols.
 Regardless, in order for the Bean (or any device for that matter) to communicate to the computer, they must share a common communication protocol.
 The Bean and the computer need to agree on how the information will be organized and have an appropriate response to the request being made.
 For example, the data that is sent between both devices can have a header that signifies the start of a message, a body, and a footer that signifies the end of a message.

-In this guide, we will focus on network specifications of Bluetooth Low Energy, how serial communication works, and how to use the serial monitor on the Arduino IDE to send and visualize data from the Bean.
+In this guide, we will focus on some network specifications of Bluetooth Low Energy, how serial communication works, and how to use the serial monitor on the Arduino IDE to send and visualize data from the Bean.

 ## Setup